 Absent a failed remarketing, holders of a class of reset rate notes that wish to sell their notes on a reset date will be able to obtain a 100% repayment of principal by tendering their reset rate notes pursuant to the remarketing process.
-Tender is mandatory for a class of reset rate notes at the end of any reset period (including at the end of the related initial reset period) if such class is denominated during that reset period, or will be denominated during the immediately following reset period, in a currency other than U.S. Dollars, and all holders of such class will be deemed to have tendered their notes on the related reset date.
+Tender is mandatory for a class of reset rate notes at the end of any reset period (including at the end of the related initial reset period, with respect to at least the class A-4 notes and the class A-8 notes) if such class is denominated during that reset period, or will be denominated during the immediately following reset period, in a currency other than U.S. Dollars, and all holders of such class will be deemed to have tendered their notes on the related reset date.
 If there is a failed remarketing of a class of reset rate notes, however, holders of that class will be required to retain their notes during the immediately following reset period (absent any separate secondary market trades) and will not be permitted to exercise any remedies as a result of the failure of their class of reset rate notes to be remarketed on the related reset date.

 Principal.
-During their initial reset periods the reset rate notes will be. and during any subsequent reset period a class of reset rate notes may be, structured not to receive a payment of principal until the end of its related reset period, other than as described under "-Termination of the Trust" below.
-If a class of reset rate notes is structured in this manner (including the reset rate notes during their respective initial reset periods, and generally, but not exclusively, when a class of reset rate notes bears a fixed rate of interest), all amounts that otherwise would have been paid to the holders of that class of reset rate notes as principal will instead be deposited into an accumulation account for that class.
+During any reset period, a class of reset rate notes may be structured (and, with respect to their initial reset periods, all of the classes of reset rate notes other than the class A-8 notes will be structured) not to receive a payment of principal until the end of its related reset period, other than as described under "-Termination of the Trust" below.
+If a class of reset rate notes is structured in this manner (including all of the classes of reset rate notes other than the class A-8 notes during their respective initial reset periods and generally, but not exclusively, during any subsequent reset period when a class of reset rate notes bears a fixed rate of interest), all amounts that otherwise would have been paid to the holders of that class of reset rate notes as principal will instead be deposited into an accumulation account for that class.
 In that case, those funds will remain in the accumulation account until the next reset date, unless there occurs, prior to that reset date, an optional purchase of the remaining trust student loans by the servicer or a successful auction of the remaining trust student loans by the indenture trustee.
-On each reset date, the trust will pay all amounts, less any investment earnings, on deposit in the related accumulation account, including amounts deposited on that reset date, to the holders of that class of reset rate notes or the related swap counterparty for payment to the holders of that class of reset rate notes if such class is denominated in a currency other than U.S. Dollars, as a distribution of principal.
+On each reset date (including the initial reset date relating to each class of reset rate notes other than the class A-8 notes), the trust will pay all amounts, less any investment earnings, on deposit in the related accumulation account, including amounts deposited on that reset date, to the holders of that class of reset rate notes or the related swap counterparty for payment to the holders of that class of reset rate notes if such class is denominated in a currency other than U.S. Dollars, as a distribution of principal.